Islandora/documentation/docs/installation/manual/installing_composer_drush_and_drupal.md

 ## In this section, we will install:

 - [Composer](https://getcomposer.org/) at its current latest version, the package manager that will allow us to install PHP applications
-- The composer installer from [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project), which will install, among other things:
+- The Islandora fork of the composer installer from [drupal-composer/drupal-project](https://github.com/Islandora/drupal-project), which will install, among other things:
     - [Drush 9](https://www.drush.org/) at its latest version, the command-line PHP application for running tasks in Drupal
     - [Drupal 8](https://www.drupal.org/) at its latest version, the content management system Islandora uses for content modelling and front-end display